shaunkennedy001/framework/README.md

 ## Contribution Guidelines

-If you'd like to contribute to this project beyond the scope of the CSS framework integration, you're welcome to do so!
 Follow these guidelines to make your contribution:

 1. Fork the repository and create a new branch for your contribution.
 2. Make your changes or additions to the project.
 3. Commit and push your changes to your forked repository.
 4. Open a pull request to the original repository, describing the purpose and scope of your contribution.

-Please ensure that your contributions align with the project's goals and follow best practices.

 ## Resources